-This is the second of four Dev Diaries in which we discuss the new additions and improvements in Shadowrun: Dragonfall – Director’s Cut, a standalone release of our critically-acclaimed Dragonfall campaign which first premiered as a major expansion for Shadowrun Returns.
+This is the last of four Dev Diaries in which we discuss the new additions and improvements in Shadowrun: Dragonfall – Director’s Cut, a standalone release of our critically-acclaimed Dragonfall campaign which first premiered as a major expansion for Shadowrun Returns.
 (Note: Backers and existing Dragonfall owners will receive the Director’s Cut for free!)
-Stay tuned each Thursday for another Dev Diary, leading up to the game’s release on September 18, 2014.
+Shadowrun: Dragonfall – Director’s Cut goes on saleSeptember 18th for $14.99 on Steam, GoG and the Humble Store.